Principle-Evolvable Scientific Discovery via Uncertainty Minimization: The Comparison of Regret Bound: and PiFlow

-\begin{takeaway} \textbf{Takeaway.} \texttt{PiFlow} lacks the dynamic principle evolution and IDS-driven selection, often operating in a space where the constant factor in regret is governed by the full hypothesis space $H(\mathcal{H})$.
-In contrast, \method shifts the learning complexity to the compact principle space $\mathcal{P}$. \end{takeaway}
+\begin{takeaway} \textbf{Takeaway.} \texttt{PiFlow} lacks the dynamic principle evolution and IDS-driven selection, often operating in a space where the constant factor in regret is governed by the full hypothesis space through $\log |\mathcal{H}|$.
+In contrast, \method shifts the learning complexity to the principle random variable $P$, whose information budget is quantified by $H(P)$. \end{takeaway}